EU ministers discuss new response to Russia over Ukraine

 Russia says it has no involvement in the conflict that is pitting the rebels against the Ukrainian military, but EU foreign ministers were clearly not persuaded.

-"We have to react, we should show solidarity to our neighbors," said Danish Foreign Minister Martin Lidegaard as he entered the meeting chaired by Italy, the current EU president.
+"We have to react, we should show solidarity to our neighbours," said Danish Foreign Minister Martin Lidegaard as he entered the meeting chaired by Italy, the current EU president.

 Dutch Prime Minister Mark Rutte, speaking from Amsterdam, said tougher sanctions against Russia should be considered.

-At the end of July, the EU and the United States announced sanctions against Russia, targeting its energy, banking and defense sectors.
-Previously the EU had only imposed sanctions against certain individuals and organizations accused of direct involvement in threatening Ukraine.
+At the end of July, the EU and the United States announced sanctions against Russia, targeting its energy, banking and defence sectors.
+Previously the EU had only imposed sanctions against certain individuals and organisations accused of direct involvement in threatening Ukraine.

 Poland said Russian "aggression" had created the most serious security crisis in Europe for decades and German Foreign Minister Frank-Walter Steinmeier warned of a possible broader conflict between Russia and Ukraine.